Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * Improve on Relation Network, change a way to extract more information during feature extraction stage, then argue that when objects in the same class appear on the different spatial position will cause the misclassification, they redesign the metric module(the origianl 2CNN + 2FC) instead.
     * Conv-4 71% on mini-imagenet 5shot

-- [NIPS 2019] ([paper](https://arxiv.org/pdf/1910.07677.pdf)) Cross Attention Network for Few-shot Classification
-    * Learn a attention(mask) to pay more attention on the part of the images
-    * Add transductive inference part
-    * Pretty good result on mini-imagenet 80.64 +- 0.35% under ResNet-12 (16 conv layers)
 - [ECCV 2020] ([paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123730239.pdf)) Attentive Prototype Few-shot Learning with Capsule Network-based Embedding
     * Use capsule as its feature extractor
     * 66%/82% for mini-Imagenet, 69%/86% for tiered-Imagenet